-Confronting jet quenching with jet grooming: groomed jet mass distributions in heavy ion collisions
+Confronting jet quenching with jet grooming: jet mass distributions in heavy ion collisions

 2019 January 22